ARandomRui/CopilotTesting/README.md

 **Tom's Guide – “AI billionaires’ advice to teens: master vibe coding”**
 (https://www.tomsguide.com/ai/ai-billionaires-advice-to-teens-master-vibe-coding-heres-5-prompts-to-get-started).

+All the codes and readme files are also created by github copilot to test documentation properties.

 Click here below to explore the sites created!

 To do list - (https://arandomrui.github.io/CopilotTesting/1-todo-list-app/)